The Best Powered Mixer for Consoles & Box/Racks

 As with all amplifier/speaker matchups, it's important to note that impedance plays a key part in headroom.
 Mismatched speaker impedance causes lower volumes, and while the Yamaha EMX5 is capable of pushing 2 x 630W at 4 ohms, that figure gets reduced to 460W at 8 ohms.

-Nevertheless, the EMX5 is a wonder of a unit, portable enough to take around while being full-featured enough to provide more than adequate levels of tweakability.
+Among the Yamaha powered mixers, this is a wonder of a unit, portable enough to take around while being full-featured enough to provide more than adequate levels of tweakability.
 Matching the output impedance to speakers is the key to getting maximum headroom from this unit.

 Specifications